mincloud1501/Python/README.md

 - `scikit-learn` 0.20.2 or later
 - `jupyter` version 1.0.0 or later
 - `statsmodels` version 0.9.0 or later

+- `konlpy` version 0.5.1 or later
+- `JPype1` version 0.7.0 or later
+- `pytagcloud` version 0.3.5 or later
+- `simplejson` version 3.16.0 or later

 ```
 conda create --name mincloud python=3